MicrosoftDocs/memdocs/sccm/osd/deploy-use/manage-windows-as-a-service.md

 ---
-title: "Manage Windows as a service using System Center Configuration Manager"
+title: Manage Windows as a service | Configuration Manager
 description: "Features in System Center Configuration Manager help you view the state of Windows as a Service in your environment so that you can keep it updated." ms.custom: na ms.date: 08/12/2016